 48 months full time; 72 months part time

-An upper-second-class Honours degree or a Master’s degree (or qualifications of comparable standing) in computer science or a related discipline.
+An upper-second-class Honours degree or international equivalent, preferably in social sciences, science or related disciplines.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 International Students, consult your own government for funding.
 The University offers International Scholarships, and there are funding opportunities by external organisations available.

 Students should consult their employers for sponsorship opportunities.